Early Grade Reading

 Every Child is Proficient at 3rd Grade Reading

 “Once students transition from the 3rd to 4th grade, they go from learning to read to reading to learn.
 This means children are expected to use reading to learn other subjects.
-Kids who reach fourth grade without being able to read proficiently are more likely to struggle academically, find suitable career prospects, and graduate high school.
+Kids who reach fourth grade without being able to read proficiently are more likely to struggle academically, less likely to graduate high school, and less likly to find suitable career prospects.
 In fact, students who cannot read at a proficient level or above in 3rd grade are 4 times more likely not to graduate high school by the age of 19.